dinomastrianni/instafeed-node-js/README.md

 #### Cursor Based Pagination

 Instagram's API uses cursor based pagination.
-With every request Instafeed makes, the return value will contain an `after` property, which is cursor that identifies the last post returned in the request.
-You can then pass the the cursor to `after` when making a new request to get the next 'page' posts that come after the last post from the previous request.
+With every request Instafeed makes, the return value will contain an `after` property, which is the cursor that identifies the last post returned in the request.
+You can then pass that cursor to `after` when making a new request to get the next 'page' posts that come after the last post from the previous request.

 ````javascript
 // Fetch latest posts from Instagram